IDArnhem/hslab-rig-realsense/README.md

 ### Patching openFrameworks

-I downloaded `openFrameworks v0.10.1`, the currently stable version, for `armv7l linux`, it requires a few adjustments to compile in the Jetson Nano.
+I downloaded the current stable version of `openFrameworks v0.10.1` for `armv7l linux`, it requires a few adjustments to compile in the Jetson Nano.
 So I made the adjustments by hand and created a [patch file that you can find in this repo](https://github.com/IDArnhem/hslab-rig-realsense/blob/master/of-v0.10.1__jetson_nano.patch).

 To apply the patch you need to be one directory up from the openFrameworks root and then type this: